practicaldsc/study/problems/disc04/dsc80-wi24-midterm-5.md

 `square` is telling us that:

 - There are 5500 districts that appeared just 1x in `dogs`.
-- There are 215 districts that appeared 2x in `dogs` (2x, not 4x, because of the logic explained in the 5a rubric item).
+- There are 215 districts that appeared 2x in `dogs` (2x, not 4x, because of the logic explained in the solution for 6.1).
 - There are 40 districts that appeared 3x in `dogs`.

 The expression given in this question is keeping all of the rows corresponding to districts that appear 3 times.
 There are 40 districts that appear 3 times.
 So, the total number of rows in this DataFrame is $40 \cdot 3 = 120$.